jaredstevick/swapi-search/README.md

 - Add more animations
 - Make character data clickable (ex: clicking on a character's planet will show results for all characters from that planet)
 - Add page numbers to the pagination component
+- Add more species icons
+- Better handling of the species data.
+The api doesn't follow the best design pattern, and the icons will all default to the question mark if the api changes
 - Anything else _you_ think of!